influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## Additional cluster sizing guidelines

-The following InfluxDB Enterprise guidelines consider criteria, such as infrastructure (in this case, AWS EC2 R4 instances), replication factor, cardinality, and write loads, query loads, and write/query loads combined.
+The following InfluxDB Enterprise guidelines consider criteria, such as series cardinality, infrastructure (in this case, AWS EC2 R4 instances), replication factor, and write loads, query loads, and write/query loads combined.

 > These guidelines stem from a DevOps monitoring use case, maintaining a group of computers, monitoring server metrics, such as CPU, kernel, memory, disk space, disk I/O, network, and so on.
-Nine measurements have 10 tags, from 6-20 values, totaling 101 values written during each simulated data collection cycle of 10 seconds.
-Data is generated randomly to ensure real-life, varied data.

 ### Infrastructure